dmparrishphd/cIsForChildren/Parts/0/chapter0.md

 ---Petersen and Weigel, _The Neverending Story_

 You can use English to tell stories.
-You can use C to write directions for computers, called programs.
+You can use C to write directions for computers.
+These directions are called programs.
-Stories are made of sentences, and programs are made of statements.
+Stories are made of sentences.
+And programs are made of statements.

-The simplest statement is
+In C, the simplest statement is

     ;